Frequently Asked Questions

 What is the Office of Undergraduate Research & Creative Inquiry?

 The Office of Undergraduate Research & Creative Inquiry is dedicated to the expansion of undergraduate research opportunities at Kansas State University.
-The office serves an interdisciplinary community of researchers and encourages undergraduate students and faculty to realize research's value early in a student's academic career.
+The office serves an interdisciplinary community of researchers and encourages undergraduate students and faculty to realize the value of research in a student's academic career.
 The office raises the visibility of K-State's strong commitment to excellence in inquiry, investigation and discovery of new knowledge and creative endeavors.

 How are research & creative inquiry defined?